Ux0007/awesome-bel/README.md

 Just awesome repository for <Alert>

 ## Decompilation and patching
-My list of tries, reverse engeneering and application translations
+My list of tries in reverse engeneering and application translations

 ## Decompilation Apps and apps for code analysis
 ### .NET